Artist Profile: Nick Buck

 Nick Buck: I consider myself a portraiture artist.
 I’ve always loved to paint or draw faces of friends, family members, anyone.

-Nick Buck: Our Gold with Black Wood Picture Frame.
+Our Black with Gold Lip Wood Picture Frame..
 I love how elegant it looks, and how heavy it is.
 I also think it would look really nice in my bedroom at home.

 Instagram Page: @nickadis!